mlibrary/about-vermont/src/content/journal-proposals.md

 * Developing workflows and attending regular editorial board meetings
 * Providing technology trainings for editors who manage online submissions and peer reviews, and offering ongoing support sessions for authors, reviewers, and associate editors
 * Serving as traffic manager for each submission, collaborating with editors throughout peer review and, for accepted manuscripts, the production and publication process
-* Mentoring UVM student interns and overseeing their work
+* Typesetting accessible online and downloadable versions of each published article
-* Managing relationships with outside designers and creative professionals
+* Mentoring UVM student employees and overseeing their work
 * Completing indexing and archiving tasks, including generating article DOIs and applying for the journal’s ISSN upon eligibility

 UVM Press can recommend outside designers and creative professionals on a paid, case-by-case basis to create specialized content, including photography, illustration, and multimedia.